SausageMuffins/Mind-Palace/Notes/Computer Engineering/Synchronization Problems in Computer Systems.md

 do{
    flag[i] = true;
    turn = j;
-   while (flag[j] && turn == j); // this is a while LINE
+   while (flag[j] && turn == j); // this is a while LINE -- BUSY WAIT HERE
    // CRITICAL SECTION HERE
    // ...
    flag[i] = false;
-   // REMAINDER SECTION HERE
+   // REMAINDER SECTION HERE -- Remember to change back.
    // ...
 }while(true)
 ```

-Most appropriate for single core systems. --> makes it unviable for modern computers because it does [not guarantee to work on modern computers](https://natalieagus.github.io/50005/os_notes/week4_solutions#will-petersons-work-in-modern-cpus-out-of-the-box).
+Most appropriate for single core systems. --> makes it unviable for modern computers because it does [not guarantee to work on modern computers](https://natalieagus.github.io/50005/os_notes/week4_solutions#will-petersons-work-in-modern-cpus-out-of-the-box) **because LD/ST may not be atomic**.

 ---